redblade7/darkwebmysterybot/README.md

 3. Create a token file by running this command:
    `curl <command you are given> > tokenfile.json`

+Note that if you change the password on the account, you will need to create a new token file.

 **VISIBILITY:**

 The visibility option may be any of the following: